Trauma therapy + EMDR for adults and couples in Virginia

 Ashley C. Gibson, M.Ed., M.F.A. (she/her)

-Licensed Resident in Counseling
+Resident in Counseling

 Therapy with me is collaborative and personalized.
 I integrate EMDR (Eye Movement Desensitization and Reprocessing) with ACT (Acceptance and Commitment Therapy) and mindfulness for a relational, client-centered approach.
-My goal is to support you as you walk your path towards healing.
-I am proud to provide an affirming space for LGBTQ+, gender-diverse, and neurodiverse clients alike.
+My clients are thoughtful, high-achieving individuals navigating anxiety, burnout, trauma, or relational challenges, often rooted in early experiences.
+I’m proud to provide an affirming space for LGBTQIA+, gender-diverse, body-diverse, and neurodiverse clients alike.

-I hold an M.Ed. in Clinical Mental Health Counseling from William & Mary, summa cum laude, and was named an Emerging Leader by the Virginia Counselors Association (2022) for my work in inclusion and equity.
 I’m trained in EMDR through Trauma Recovery/HAP; and am certified in Trauma Tapping Technique.
 I’m actively working towards my EMDRIA and Gottman couples therapy certifications.
 Outside of my practice, I volunteer with Comfort Zone Camp, leading support groups for grieving teens.

 I live in Richmond with my daughter and two very fluffy cats.
 My free time is spent pursuing as much joy as possible, whether that’s reading, traveling, or trying out way too many creative hobbies to name.